 The prevalence of pediatric obesity has increased significantly in the past few decades, and is now recognized as a public health priority.
 Parents and families are encouraged to model healthy behaviors for children, and pediatricians are in a good position to help families find ways to do this together.

 Families can take simple steps to eat healthier.
 Changing the food parents bring into the home - and how they store and serve it -- can help children make healthful choices.
-The AAP recommends:
+The AAP the back of the fridge or pantry.